romeo8221/sba-command-line-git/README.md

 1. You will need to create a replit.com account to complete this portion.
 This video provides directions: https://www.youtube.com/watch?v=ZAC0TQEU5gI
 2. Start a new "Bash" repl
 3. Click on the "Console" tab to run commands in a way similar to Git Bash or Terminal
 4. Format your commands with single spaces between commands, options, and arguments.
-Ex.  `cp file1.txt file2.txt my_directory` `ls -a`
+For example,  `cp file1.txt file2.txt my_directory` `ls -a`

 ### Use the appropriate commands complete the steps listed below.